CSCI-370-MobileAppDevelopment-S2021/syllabus/README.md

 The College will make reasonable accommodations for persons with documented disabilities.
 Students should apply for services at the Center for Disability Services/SNAP located on the first floor of the Lightsey Center, Suite 104.
 Students approved for accommodations are responsible for notifying me as soon as possible and for contacting me one week before accommodation is needed.

 ## Attendance policy
 Attendance is highly recommended.
-Daily grades (in-class assignments and daily quizzes) cannot be made up.
+Daily grades (in-class assignments) cannot be made up.
 (See the grading policies above.)